Smart Powerr (NASDAQ:CREG) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Smart Powerr (NASDAQ:CREG – Free Report) in a research report report published on Monday morning.
-The firm issued a sell rating on the business services provider’s stock.
+StockNews.com initiated coverage on shares of Smart Powerr (NASDAQ:CREG – Free Report) in a research note issued to investors on Tuesday.
+The brokerage issued a sell rating on the business services provider’s stock.

 Smart Powerr (NASDAQ:CREG – Get Free Report) last released its earnings results on Monday, November 13th.
 The business services provider reported ($0.02) EPS for the quarter.